What Is The Cost Of A Remote Off-Grid Cabin In Alaska?

 Deciding To Live Off The Land

-Living off the land refers to consuming food that comes from your land or garden.
+Living off the land refers to consuming food from your land or garden.
 Many residents in Alaska go in for this option, especially if they are permanently staying there.
-This is because they do not have to repeatedly travel to the closest city every few months.
+This is because they do not have to travel to the closest city every few months repeatedly.

-Fishing, as well as hunting, are great skills to learn and develop if you plan to live off the land.
-It is also a great skill to develop for yourself and as a hobby.
+Fishing and hunting are excellent skills to learn and develop if you plan to live off the land.
+It is also a great skill to create for yourself and as a hobby.
 You might require a few licenses for these.

 Setting up your garden will take time.
 The garden will take time to start giving consistent results.
 You will need to use some groceries till it is consistent in produce.